How does burial insurance work?

 How much does burial insurance cost?

-Who can get a funeral insurance policy?
+Who can get a burial insurance policy?

 Coverage is typically available for those between the ages of 50 and 85.
-One of the benefits of funeral insurance is that it doesn't require a medical exam to qualify.
+One of the benefits of burial insurance is that it doesn't require a medical exam to qualify.
 Depending on the type of policy you pursue, even those without health insurance or who have a pre-existing condition can usually obtain a policy.

 What types of burial insurance are available?